Tanmay-V22315/Project-BRIGHTNICK7000/README.md

 ## Upcoming

 - Music Player
+- Autocorrect user input (can be turned on or off in config)
+- Spoken Chess
 - Physics and maths Calculation using Wolfram
 - Query queuing (*Working on this one currently*)
 - ~~Config.json (Done)~~